hertogp/iptable/README.md

     mask
   - retrieving data with a subnet-key, uses an exact match
   - retrieving data with an address-key, uses a longest prefix match
-  - count/size functions use Lua arithmatic, since ipv6 space is rather large
+  - the `iptable.size(pfx)` function uses Lua arithmatic, hence the float
-  - `mlen == -1` means some function (like `iptable.address(pfx)`) saw
+  - `mlen == -1` signals the absence of a max
-    no mask
-  - it is generally safe to delete entries while iterating across the table
+  - it is safe to delete entries while iterating across the table

 Example usage: